Alces Lake Project

 A Spectrum of Resources

-Alces Lake doesn’t stop at REE.
-This unique property also encompasses Uranium, Thorium, Phosphates, and Gallium.
-This diverse resource portfolio not only enhances operational value, it establishes Appia as a significant player in multi-resource sectors.
+The Alces Lake REE Property also hosts Thorium, Phosphates, and Gallium.
+This diverse resource portfolio not only enhances value, it establishes Appia as a potential player in multiple resource sectors.

 100% Interest